-Our practitioner-focused program teaches more than facts and figures.
-We prepare our students to solve problems in the workplace and affect organization-wide change.
-In addition to traditional accounting programs, you will also take classes in leadership, creativity, and innovation to become a well-rounded accounting professional.
-You will learn to think critically, and effectively communicate while adhering to professional standards and ethics.
-And upon completion of your master’s in accounting online degree, you’ll have the skills and abilities needed to pursue a number of next-level, managerial positions in the accounting field.
+Our practitioner-focused master’s in accounting online program offers more than facts and figures.
+We offer the opportunity to gain the skills needed to solve workplace problems and effect organization-wide change.
+In addition to traditional accounting coursework, this online master’s accounting program also provides classes in leadership, creativity, and innovation to round out your professional skills.
+You will be encouraged to develop and refine your ability to think critically and effectively communicate while adhering to professional standards and ethics.
+And upon completion of your Master of Science in Accounting online degree, you will have covered the skills and abilities used by leaders in the accounting field.

-Coursework for your online master’s degree in accounting will help you discover how to identify solutions to business problems through the close examination of relevant, data-driven accounting information.
-You’ll learn how to apply accounting and auditing best practices.
-From business development to sales, customer service and networking, you’ll strengthen your overall understanding of essential business principles—areas that can have an impact on accounting and your career.
+Coursework for your Master of Science in Accounting online covers how to identify solutions to business problems through the close examination of relevant, data-driven accounting information.
+You will have the chance to explore how to apply accounting and auditing best practices.
+From business development to sales, customer service, and networking, you could strengthen your overall understanding of essential business and accounting principles—areas that could have an impact on accounting and your goals for the degree.

 Online Master of Science in Accounting with a CPA Track Now Available!

-What can I do with a Master’s in Accounting Degree?
+What can I do with an Online Master’s in Accounting?

 The following table shows whether Post University, with completion of the appropriate curriculum, does or does not fulfill the educational requirements for a specific license:

 Download your guide to learn everything you need to know about earning a Master’s in Accounting online.

 Throughout your master’s in accounting online studies, you will be guided by professors who are Certified Public Accountants (CPA) and/or business practitioners with relevant industry experience who will answer your questions, encourage, and help mentor you through your journey.